kismetwireless/kismet/docs/dev/webui_rest.md

-# Extending Kismet - Webserver Endpoints
+# Extending Kismet - REST Web server Endpoints

-Kismet uses a REST-like interface on the embedded webserver for providing data and accepting commands.
+Kismet uses a REST-like interface on the embedded web server for providing data and accepting commands.
 Generally, data is fetched via HTTP GET and commands are sent via HTTP POST.

-*Broadly speaking*, nearly all endpoints in Kismet should support all loaded output methods.
+*Broadly speaking*, nearly all endpoints in Kismet should support all output and serialization methods.
 By default, these are JSON and Msgpack, but additional output serializers may be added in the future or added by plugins.

 Data returned by JSON serializers will transform field names to match the path delimiters used in many JS implementations - specifically, all instances of '.' will be transformed to '_'.